 Providing long distance feedback to playwrights across the region from a dramaturge based anywhere in the country.

 The Home Delivery Program was the first program developed by PARC to assist playwrights in the Atlantic region in the development of their work.
 It allows playwrights the opportunity to connect with a dramaturge to gain valuable, objective and professional written feedback on a script in progress.
 Playwrights can submit a draft of their script to the Artistic Director who will connect them with a dramaturge.
 The Home Delivery Program is administered through the PARC office, by mail or e-mail with playwrights anywhere in the Atlantic region and with dramaturges anywhere in Canada.
-There is no cost to PARC member playwrights for one Home Delivery per year and PARC pays the dramaturges' fee.
+PARC member playwrights can apply for one Home Delivery per year and PARC pays the dramaturges' fee.
 Playwrights can expect to receive three to ten pages of careful, considered feedback.
 The dramaturge will make generous, well-intentioned comments and ask questions to be considered when writing a new draft.
 Some areas that may be addressed by dramaturges include: structure, character development, story development, dialogue and style/genre.
+After a chance to absorb the written feedback, if desired, the playwright can a follow up meeting with the dramaturge (maximum 1 hour) in person, by phone or skype, to ask questions or for clarification.

 Providing playwrights with an informal first read of a brand-new script.